 Additional security controls are needed so that when the connections are complete, the data has an additional level of encryption on it.
 TLS or IPSec is for the data in motion and tokenization is for the data at rest.
-We have a number of ways to secure data and tokenization is one them.
-Others include encryption with either provider managed keys or customer BYOK.
-We also have different application layer encryption.
+We have a number of ways to secure data and tokenization is one of them.
+Others include encryption with either provider-managed keys or customer BYOK.
+We also have different application-layer encryption.

 Tokenization substitutes the sensitive data element with a non-sensitive equivalent.
 The non-sensitive equivalent is referred to as a token.
 As a result, the 3rd party needs to have an additional set of credentials to see that data.

 However, when you send the data out to a 3rd party, in fact, you are adding another layer of encryption on it by putting in a token, instead of a specific number like the social security number.
 Redact means that the data is not allowed to leave the enterprise.

 For API security, AAA is at an API layer.
 This is different for the well-known AAA model used for traditional network access control (NAC).
 Typically in the network world, you are allowing IP addresses and port numbers.
 In an API world, we are at the server and service layer.

 DLP is a common add-on feature for CSBs.
 Once you parse and classify the data, you can then govern it.
 Here, what is of primary concern is what the data is allowed to leave, who is allowed to access and when?
 The DLP is an entire market in itself, whereas, the CASB will be specific for specific APIs.
 More than often you need a different DLP solution, for example, to scan your word documents.
 Some vendors bundle in DLP and CASB.